Louise Clappe: Going West

-Writings
+Shirley Letters

-The Shirley letters for which Louise is so well known were written between September 1851 and November 1852.
-She authored a total of twenty-three letters, all addressed to her sister Molly.
-Throughout the years there have been multiple editions of her letters in print.
-Her letters have been described as being both witty and disturbing, while giving insight into California mining life.
+The Shirley Letters, for which Louise was well known, were written between September 1851 and November 1852.
+She authored a total of 23 letters, all addressed to her sister Molly.
+Throughout the years, multiple editions of her letters were in print.
+Her letters were described as being both witty and disturbing, while giving insight into California mining life.
 In her earlier letters, Shirley never uses a full name and instead uses just a first initial.
-The Shirley letters were all carefully written, and they showed off Louise's education and writing skills, for all of the letters were unique and extremely rich in detail.
+The Shirley Letters were all carefully written, and they showed off Louise's education and writing skills, for all of the letters were unique and extremely rich in detail.
 In the sixth letter written back to her sister Molly, Shirley discusses her shock at how vulgar the men in California are, and the wider tolerance for such vulgarity.
 The same letter also indicates that her marriage with Fayette was failing, describing his business transactions with some bitterness.
 In her twelfth letter, Louise claims that she wants to give the true picture of mining life, and she did so from a distinctly female perspective.
 Some writers, such as Marlene Smith-Bargaining believe that Shirley never intended for her letters to be private, but instead wrote them for a more public audience.
-After penning the Shirley letters, Louise took a break from writing but soon resumed writing for the Marysville Herald in the spring and summer of 1857.
+After penning the Shirley Letters, Louise took a break from writing but soon resumed writing for the Marysville Herald in the spring and summer of 1857.
 The Herald was not much of a newspaper, but more of a vehicle for advertisements.
 Going with the theme of the Herald, Louise's letters came off as sounding fake and had an artificial feel to them.
-Unlike the Dame Shirley letters, these letters did not showcase her talent for writing and instead made Louise appear less intellectual than she actually was.
+Unlike the Shirley Letters, these letters did not showcase her talent for writing and instead made Louise appear less intellectual than she actually was.